-The activities are designed to foster a healthy work ethic, but still let children have fun through the stories, toys, and games provided.
+The activities are designed to foster a healthy work ethic.
+However, they still let children have fun through the stories, toys, and games provided.

 Tackling the important issue of money doesn’t have to be as intimidating as it may seem.
 It’s a lot easier to digest when it’s broken down in easy to follow steps.

-I came across Ramsey’s junior products while using the adult Financial Peace University (helpful for families, and adults who still play make believe with their money).
-As I’m just starting out my family with a new baby boy, again I find myself ending up in every toy isle wherever I go.
+I came across Ramsey’s junior products while using the adult Financial Peace University.
+I that versionhelpful for families, and adults who still play make believe with their money, like I do!
+Lots of laughs.
+As I’m just starting out my family with a baby boy, I again find myself ending up in every toy aisle.
 I can’t help but want to buy him everything.
 And again, I’m constantly asking when considering a purchase, “how much is this…is that a lot?”
 Because I’m focused on investing in my son’s future, I’m trying to make the right financial decisions now.
 And I can’t wait for the things I get to teach him as he grows!

-Just remember, whatever your financial situation is, it’s never too late to start making smarter decisions and give your bank account some peace.
+Just remember, whatever your financial situation is, it’s never too late to start making smarter decisions.
+Go ahead and give your bank account some peace!